daniosoriov/todo-manager/README.md

 - Create, retrieve, update, and delete tasks.
 - Retrieve all tasks available.
 - Authentication and authorization using JWTs (JSON Web Tokens).
+- Refresh tokens for secure authentication, including:
+    - Token expiration and renewal.
+    - Rate limiting for the refresh token endpoint.
 - Automated testing with Vitest.

 ## Installation